oracle-livelabs/oic/oic-gen3/experiential/get-started-rpa/create-robot/create-robot.md

 4. On the **Smart Record** panel, click **Select browser tab to target** drop-down.

-5. Select the window title which coincides with the ERP Cloud tab.
+5. Select the window title which coincides with the Oracle ERP Cloud tab.

     ![Select browser tab](images/robot-designer_smart-record_select-browser.png " ")